ender01/Android-application-security/Android application security checklist.md

 #### Overview
 External storage is the best place for files that don't require access restrictions and for files that you want to share with other apps or allow the user to access with a computer.
 #### Code review
 Check all the IO operation to investigate the data saved to external storage.
-Such as `FileOutputStream, getExternalStorageDirectory(), getExternalStoragePublicDirectory()` and so on.
+Such as `FileOutputStream`, `getExternalStorageDirectory()`, `getExternalStoragePublicDirectory()` and so on.
 #### Manual assessment
 Check the files saved in the SDCARD(under /sdcard) by the target app.
-Since there are too many files in the SDCARD, this can be done by monitor the file changes by tools like Inspeckage or check the file update time.
+Since there are too many files in the SDCARD, this can be done by monitor the file changes by tools like *Inspeckage*.
 #### Excepted result
-No sensitive data or user private data is saved in external storage
+No sensitive data or user private data is saved in external storage.

 ---
 ## Data Transmission
-### DT-001 Check sensitive data is transmitted via secure channel
+### DT-001 Check sensitive data transmission
 #### Overview
 It is imperative that the communications between android applications and servers are performed in a proper encrypted channel.
 #### Code review
 Check the source code to investigate the data sent to the server.
-For example, the usage of `http://, HttpURLConnection,URLConnection, URL, TrustAllSSLSocketFactory, AllTrustSSLSocketFactory, NonValidatingSSLSocketFactory` in source code and so on. **Note**: Manual assessment is necessary since code review is not sufficient.
+For example, the usage of `http://`, `HttpURLConnection`,  `URLConnection`, `URL`,  `TrustAllSSLSocketFactory`,  `AllTrustSSLSocketFactory`, `NonValidatingSSLSocketFactory` in source code and so on.

+**Manual assessment is necessary since code review is not sufficient.**
 #### Manual assessment
 Check the network communication by using any proxy tools.
-For example, Burpsuite or Fiddler.
+For example, *Burpsuite* or Fiddler.
 #### Excepted result
 Secure channel is used to transmit sensitive data.